mikependon/RepoDB.NET/pages/classes/baserepository.md

 }
 ```

+{: .important }
-> Do not use the repository class directly as the injected object to make your design more SOLID (adhering the single-responsibility concepts).
+> Avoid using the repository class directly as the injected object to make your design more SOLID (adhering the single-responsibility concepts).

 ## The CreateConnection Method